Joint Dakota Encampment

 5) How much does Encampment cost?

-The cost has yet to be determined, but is likely to cost about $250.00.
+The cost has yet to be determined, but is likely to cost about $300.00 for students.
 There is a Cadet Encampment Assistant Program (CEAP) which is special funding to cover encampment fees and uniforms with emphasis on servicing economically disadvantaged cadets.
 Priority is given to first-time encampment attendees, but graduates wanting to attend a second or third encampment are encouraged to apply.
 If you plan on applying for CEAP, please still register for Encampment using the CEAP registration ticket.
 If you don't receive a scholarship, you will be billed for the cost of Encampment.

 6) What does the Encampment cost cover?